Lenz effect in conductive nonmagnetic objects moved in MRI environments: Abstract

 \section{Abstract}

-\textbf{Purpose} To model and predict the dynamics of conductive nonmagnetic objects within the MRI room under the influence of Lenz effect.
+\textit{Purpose:} To model and predict the dynamics of conductive nonmagnetic objects \revA{moved} within the MRI room under the influence of Lenz effect. \revA{High frequency motions, like vibrations induced by gradient eddy currents are not taken into account.}

-\textbf{Methods} The dynamics are described by an ordinary differential equation and the Lenz effect approximated by recognizing that the skin effect is negligible.
-This separated Lenz effect dependency on the object position and velocity, leading to a simple numerical procedure for objects of any shape.
+\textit{Methods:} The dynamics are described by an ordinary differential equation and the Lenz effect approximated \revA{under the assumption of negligible} skin effect.
+This \revA{allows to separate the} Lenz effect dependency on the object position and velocity, leading to a simple numerical procedure for objects of any shape.

-\textbf{Results} The model and numerical procedure were validated with experimental data recording the rotation of an aluminum plate falling inside a \SI{1.5}{\tesla} MRI scanner.
-The model was also applied for studying the translation of an aluminum plate pushed with constant force towards the MRI bore through the fringe field.
+\textit{Results:} The \revA{proposed} model and numerical procedure were validated with experimental data recording the rotation of an aluminium plate falling inside a \qty{1.5}{\tesla} MRI scanner.
+The model was also applied for studying the translation of an aluminium plate pushed with constant force towards the MRI bore through the fringe field.